 True love is unconditional for the betterment of oneself, another individual and/or the greater society.

 True love is present, understanding, compassionate and impartial.
 It assists in carrying the heavy load by sharing the weight of one’s burden (Galatians 6:2).
 Love is an action, a way of life, and a conscious decision.
 It is a willingness to love at all costs for healing and restoration.
-It promotes seeking the best version of oneself through God’s perfect design and purpose (Ephesians 2:4-10) rather than self-seeking the assertion of one’s flawed authenticity (ex. “my truth”).
-It can sometimes hurt before it heals, but it never leaves or gives up.
+It promotes seeking the best version of oneself through God’s perfect design and purpose (Ephesians 2:4-10) rather than self-seeking the assertion of one’s flawed authenticity (i.e. “my truth”).
+Love can sometimes hurt before it heals, but love never leaves or gives up.

 Love always chooses to stay even when it desperately wants to go.